 What do you do first thing in the morning?
 I usually hit the snooze button a few times and before I even get out of bed, I check my phone.
 Check if any texts came in, check emails, then head over to social media, and check that.

 I want to develop a habit of waking up and getting in The Word.
-Instead of picking up the phone, there should be a hunger to pray over my day and pick up The Word.
+Instead of picking up the phone, there should be a hunger to pray for my day and pick up The Word.
 Then, while my son is still sleeping, prepare a wonderful day for him.
 That’s the goal.

 2. The Proverbs 31 woman Spent Money Wisely.